furryfixer/jremed/README.md

 For all:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Bash, Polkit**, and a **polkit agent**, **GTK2.2+** or **GTK3, JRE** (Java Runtime Environment)<br/>
 For Wayland:&nbsp;&nbsp;**Xwayland** and **xhost**. xhost may be in an "x11-xserver-utils" or "xorg-xhost" package, depending on distribution.

 The polkit agent of your choice must be running to use jremed from the menu, although it may still run from a terminal window command line without it.
-Xwayland must be installed and available (that is the default for most Wayland desktops)
+Xwayland must be installed and available (that is the default for most Wayland desktops).
+Niri also requires xwayland-satellite.

 ## Installation